Bandon railway station

-Bandon railway station was on the Cork and Bandon Railway in County Cork, Ireland.
+Bandon railway station was a station in County Cork, Ireland, serving the town of Bandon.
+It was opened by the Cork and Bandon Railway in 1849, and closed in 1961.

 History

 The station opened on 1 August 1849.
 It was rebuilt in 1894.
 There was a rail connection from the station to the nearby Allman's Bandon Distillery.

 Regular passenger services were withdrawn on 1 April 1961.

+The 1890s red-brick station building still exists, in use as offices as at 2009.